orangejuice/blog/data/activity/movie-多哥-2019/record.en.md

 date: 2024-06-24 21:09:07+08:00
 douban:
   rating: 8.8
-  subtitle: 2019 / United States / Drama Adventure / Ericson Core / Willem Dafoe
+  subtitle: 2019 / USA / Drama Adventure / directed by Ericson Core / starring
-    Julianne Nicholson
+    Willem Dafoe, Julianne Nicholson
 ---

-From Via tw morris' movie review of 'Togo': Though restrained, it still made me cry.
-It is adapted from a true story, warm but powerful.
-The sled dog Togo was born with an illegitimate bloodline and suffered from illness, yet he had a strong will that led him to accomplish extraordinary feats.
-He proved himself over ten years, completed a miracle in twelve years, and lived a legendary life in sixteen years.
-The film has a dual narrative structure.
-It alternates between the present and flashbacks to shape the experience of Togo.
-It depicts his mission of transporting life-saving serum over 425 kilometers of treacherous journey.
-Despite being twelve years old, Togo braved snowstorms, avalanches, and river crossings, and journeyed through mountains and severe cold with his owner.
-His tenacity and bravery were earth-shattering.
-His courage to move forward without looking back, and his loyalty and faith exceed human imagination.
-Disney depicted Togo's intelligence and wisdom in a heroic light.
-The doghouse, the fields, the snowstorms, and the cliffs were where Togo grappled with his natural instincts and where he attempted to conquer.
-Throughout his life, he was always trying to break free from the shackles of fate, even though honor had been forcibly taken from him...
+Via tw morris, the movie 'Togo': Although restrained enough, I still cried like crazy.
+The film, based on a true story, is warm yet more powerful.
+Togo, a sled dog with an impure lineage and ailment, was driven by an indomitable will to achieve the extraordinary.
+Over ten years to prove himself, twelve years to accomplish a miracle, and sixteen to live out his legendary life.
+The movie uses a dual-narrative approach, using the passage of time as the narrative device, intertwining present and flashbacks to shape the experiences of sled dog Togo, who completed a treacherous 425-kilometer mission to deliver lifesaving serum.
+At the age of twelve, with the physicality of a canine, he braved snowstorms, faced avalanches, crossed icy rivers, and endured mountains and extreme cold with his owner.
+His unyielding and fearless character touched the heavens, his resolute and striking boldness moving forward without looking back, loyalty and faith far surpass those of humans.
+Disney portrayed Togo's intelligence and wisdom with a commander's gusto.
+His restless nature both inside and outside the kennel, and the fields were his to roam, the blowing snow and sheer cliffs his battles to conquer, his entire life a challenge to break the shackles of fate.
+Despite accolades being forcefully taken in his time...